MultiSafepay/docs/content/online-payments/payment-pages.md

 ---
 Payment pages are hosted by MultiSafepay and are the easiest way to integrate all payment methods.

-They are completely secure, fully mobile responsive, and can be styled to fit the look and feel of your website.
+They are completely secure, fully mobile responsive, and can be styled to fit the look and feel of your site.

 # How it works